Twin Cities Metro Housing Market Statistics April 2018

 - pending sales down -8.2%

 - new listings down -10.6

-What’s holding you back?
-If you are considering the purchase or sale of a home, please give me a call if you have any questions.
+What's holding you back?
+If you consider purchasing or selling a home, please give me a call if you have any questions.

 *Market data source Minneapolis Area Association of Realtors.

-Here are a couple of other recent posts you might find useful.
+Here are a couple of other recent posts you might find helpful.